 "Those convinced against their will are of the same opinion still."

-"If you don't have a vision for the future, then your future is
+"If you don't have a vision for the future, then your

 --A. R. Bernard--

 "He who has learning without imagination has feet but no wings."

 "Ability is what you're capable of doing.
 Motivation

 "Tango is not like life, my dear.
 There are no mistakes in